dsagman/picat/readme.md

 >
 > *They are also used where other languages would use enumerated types, such as the names of days in the week.
 Unlike enumerated types, Prolog atoms do not form a fixed set and the same atom can represent different things in different contexts.*

-*Another Rabbit Hole: Despite the fact that one of Prolog's origins is in translation of English weather forecasts to French (look for [METEO](https://www.softwarepreservation.org/projects/prolog)), it originally represented strings as lists of ASCII values.
+*Another Rabbit Hole: One of Prolog's origins was translation of English weather forecasts to French, (look for [METEO](https://www.softwarepreservation.org/projects/prolog)), so we would expect that it would use strings as a list of characters.
+This was apparently the case for Prolog 0, the first version in 1972.
+But , some versions represented strings as lists of ASCII values.
 [SICStus Prolog](https://sicstus.sics.se/sicstus/docs/latest4/html/sicstus.html/ref_002dsyn_002dcpt_002dsli.html#ref_002dsyn_002dcpt_002dsli) and B-Prolog both do this:*

 ```
 B-Prolog Version 8.1, All rights reserved, (C) Afany Software 1994-2014.